HacKurx/rpi23-gen-image/README.md

 Remove all kernel sources from the generated OS image after it was built and installed.

 ##### `KERNELSRC_DIR`=""
-Path to a directory (`linux`) of [RaspberryPi Linux kernel sources](https://github.com/raspberrypi/linux) that will be copied, configured, build and installed inside the chroot.
+Path to a directory (`linux`) of [RaspberryPi Linux kernel sources with unofficial grsec](https://github.com/HacKurx/linux-rpi_unofficial_grsec) that will be copied, configured, build and installed inside the chroot.

 ##### `KERNELSRC_CLEAN`=false
 Clean the existing kernel sources directory `KERNELSRC_DIR` (using `make mrproper`) after it was copied to the chroot and before the compilation of the kernel has started.
 This parameter will be ignored if no `KERNELSRC_DIR` was specified or if `KERNELSRC_PREBUILT`=true.